facebook/create-react-app/README.md

 * [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)
 * and some more.

-We hide all of them behind our npm package so you don’t need to worry about upgrading them or solving conflicts.
+All of them are transient dependencies of the provided npm package so you don’t need to worry about upgrading them or resolving conflicts.

+## Limitations

+Our goal is to provide a tool that bootstraps a minimal production-ready React project with a great developer experience and sane defaults.

+This is why many features such as server rendering, experimental Babel plugins, or custom ESLint configuration, are not supported.
+It is hard to add features that would work for everyone without adding configuration.
+Having no configuration is an explicit design decision of this project.
+Currently, even running tests is not supported, although this limitation is temporary.

+If you want an advanced feature, you can still use this tool, and later run `npm run graduate` (but then there’s no going back!)

 ## You Don’t Have to Use This

 This is not the “one true way” to create React apps.
 You don’t need to port your project to use this if you’re happy with your setup.
-There are also many things we won’t provide (see “Limitations” above).

-Historically we’ve made it easy to gradually adopt React, but many people create new single-page React apps every day, and we’ve heard [loud and clear](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) that this process can be error-prone and tedious, especially if this is your first JavaScript build stack.
+Historically it has been easy to gradually adopt React, but many people create new single-page React apps from scratch every day.
+We’ve heard [loud and clear](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) that this process can be error-prone and tedious, especially if this is your first JavaScript build stack.

-This project is our attempt to figure out a good way to start developing React apps.
-We don’t claim it’s the best possible stack, and there are intentional limitations, but we think you can ship a production app with it, and we’ll make it even better over time.
+This project is an attempt to figure out a good way to start developing React apps.
+We don’t claim it’s the best possible stack, and there are intentional limitations, but we think you can ship a production app with it, and with your help we’ll make it better over time.

-We also want you to feel in control so you can “graduate” from this tool at any time (see instructions above!).

 ## Contibuting